kenseehart/btypes/README.md

 # Trailing Underscore Convention

 In order to give the developer full use of the field namespace, we distiguish fields from non-field attributes by marking the latter with a trailing underscore.
 For example, `foo.n_`, `foo.size_`.
-This means you should not define fields ending with `_`.
+This means you may not define fields ending with `_`.

-However, if you implement a custom type and you wish to define your own non-field attributes, please use a trailing underscore for that purpose.
+If you implement a custom type and you wish to define your own non-field attributes, please use a trailing underscore for that purpose.

+You can assign arbitrarily to trailing underscore attributes (if they are not defined by btypes) for use as metadata, etc.

 # Metatypes, field types, and fields